Skip to content

 • @docs: indicates that the following entry should be used to generate a documentation entry

-• @name: the heading text to display (name of the property/entry)
+• @name: the heading text to display (i.e. the category name or the entry name)

-• @kind: used to specify the heading level of the entry; defaults to h3
+• @kind: specifies the heading level of the entry; defaults to h3

 • @type: the type of the entry (e.g. {string}, {('static' | 'server')})